Kloudations/Kloudations/README.md

 --------

-🌈 -- My skin/morph style usually have a rainbow theme to it, unless the colors are difficult to blend otherwise.
+🌈 -- My skin/morph style(s) usually have a rainbow theme to it, unless the colors are difficult to blend otherwise.
 If you see someone that appears to be "Skittle-fied", you may have spot the one and only Kittspi.

 ❌ -- I dislike copying/taking hard inspo.
 Vice versa as well.
 If I end up having a similar morph/skin to any of yours, varying on mood, then I could change its design; just ask me. **If you do not see the following social tags: (PATREON- ☁️ Kloudy Kittspi..); (GITHUB- @KLOUDATIONS); then it's not me.
 Just to get that established.**